Meet the Republic of Ireland's history makers

 Last updated on .From the section Women's Football

-After much deliberation, Vera Pauw has selected the 23 players she will bring to Australia for the Republic of Ireland's first-ever World Cup.
+After much deliberation, manager Vera Pauw has selected the 23 players she will bring to Australia for the Republic of Ireland's first-ever World Cup.

 There's a mix of experienced heads, household names and players for the future, giving a nice balance to the selection.